 - Guest visitation: In all residence halls, guests must be escorted throughout the hall in order to ensure the right to a reasonable degree of privacy for each resident.
 Residents are responsible for the conduct of and adherence to policies by any guests or visitors.
 Inappropriate behavior and damage caused by guests becomes the responsibility of the host Resident.Residents inviting guests/visitors should consult with their roommates concerning any possible objections.
 No Resident student will be allowed more than two guests at one time.

-- Overnight Guests: Residents are permitted to have overnight guests (of the same sex) in the residence halls by advance arrangement through residence hall staff.
+- Overnight Guests: Residents are permitted to have overnight guests in the residence halls by advance arrangement through residence hall staff.
 All Residents and guests must follow appropriate registration procedures, and any overnight guest requires the approval of the roommate(s).
 The Resident must accompany his/her guest at all times.
 Overnight guests may be registered for no more than two consecutive nights.
 No overnight guests under the age of 17 are permitted without the prior approval of the Resident Director.
 Persons who have been removed from the residence halls for any reason may not return as overnight guests following their removal.

 - Lounges and Recreation Areas: Lounges and recreation areas are for the exclusive use of the hall Residents and their guests.
+Community kitchens must be kept clean.
+Kitchen supplies and equipment may not be stored in the kitchens.
+While cooking, a resident must remain in the room.

 - Tobacco Use: WVU Tech is a "tobacco free" campus.
 Accordingly, the use of tobacco products in residence halls is prohibited, this includes the use of chewing tobacco, e-cigs, or vapor pens.